multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 - **Ticket price** - cost to be paid by investors in Ticket Payment tokens per lottery ticket
 - **Number of winning lottery tickets**
 - **Number of Launchpad tokens awarded for winning ticket**
-- **Epochs defining the Launchpad stages** - see next section for details
+- **Blocks defining the Launchpad stages** - see next section for details

 ## Launchpad Smart Contract stages
 The Launchpad Smart Contract operates in stages, each stage allowing/requiring certain actions to be performed by its owner account or investor accounts.
-The timing of each stage is configured in epoch numbers.
+The timing of each stage is configured in block numbers.
 This configuration is done at contract deployment, but can also be changed with some restrictions during the contract’s lifetime.

-In detail, the contract is configured with 3 distinct epoch numbers that are defining the stages:
+In detail, the contract is configured with 3 distinct block numbers that are defining the stages:
-- “**Confirm tickets**” epoch
+- “**Confirm tickets**” block
-- “**Select winning tickets**” epoch
+- “**Select winning tickets**” block
-- “**Claim**” epoch
+- “**Claim**” block

-Here’s a description of each stage defined by these epoch numbers and what’s expected to happen in each of them:
+Here’s a description of each stage defined by these block numbers and what’s expected to happen in each of them:

 ### “Add tickets” stage
-This is the first stage of the contract, happening between the moment the contract is deployed until the configured “Confirmation” epoch is reached.
+This is the first stage of the contract, happening between the moment the contract is deployed until the configured “Confirmation” block is reached.
 This stage is dedicated exclusively to give enough time to the owner to set up the initial state of the contract before the “Confirm tickets” stage starts in which investors can confirm and pay their tickets.

 Thus, expected actions on owner’s responsibility in this stage are: